Revanth-2717/Correlation_Regression/README.md

-# Correlation and regression for data analysis
+# Correlation and regression for data analysis:
+# NAME: REVANTH PALAGIRI
+# REFERENCE NO:212223040143
 # Aim :

 To analyse given data using coeffificient of correlation and regression line